-Truth be told, for 2004 this is probably some of the best full-CGI you are going to get and the more realistic look for characters is not wholly unfitting for the Universal Century setting.
+Truth be told, for 2004 this is probably some of the best full-CGI you are going to get.
+The more realistic look for characters is not even wholly unfitting for the Universal Century setting.
 However, it does have clear shortcomings when put into motion.
 Characters look weird when they have to display significant emotions, things often seem to move either too fast or too slow, I never got quite comfortable with it at all.
 Especially in season 1 you often see these giant spaceships move around like they just got the boost at the start of a Mario Kart race.

 #2 Repetitive formula

-For the most part, MS Igloo chronicles the story of army engineer Oliver May, a man with a passion for weapon development who works on a repurposed civilian ship that becomes part of the Zeon spacefleet.
+For the most part, MS Igloo chronicles the story of army engineer Oliver May; a Zeon citizen with a passion for weapon development who works aboard a repurposed civilian ship.
 He is put in charge of developing and testing several new weapons that the Zeon army wants to use against the Federation during their invasion of earth.